kramse/kea-it-sikkerhed/penetrationstest/lektionsplan.md

 Teaching dates: 22/10 2020, 27/10 2020, 29/10 2020, 3/11 2020, 5/11 2020, 10/11 2020, 12/11 2020

+### Hardware

+Since we are going to be doing exercises, each team will need two virtual machines.

+The following are two recommended models:
+* One based on Debian 9 or 10, running software servers and web applications
+* One based on Kali Linux, running attacks against software

+Read more about these at [https://github.com/kramse/kramse-labs](https://github.com/kramse/kramse-labs)

 ### Course reading list

 This course uses a few books and a number of supporting resources.